-- Registration (mandatory for full proposal submission) was due on 2 September 2024, 20:00UTC and was submitted online. - Capacity-building activities and Collaborative Networking activities will begin in April and continue to December 2024.
-These activities and projects are voluntary and are designed to enhance each consortia's proposal. - Full proposals to be submitted online by 05 February 2025 - All proposals may be written in English, French, Spanish, or Portuguese.
+- Registration (mandatory for full proposal submission) is due on 2 Septembe 2024, 20:00 UTC and must be submitted online. - Capacity-building activities and Collaborative Networking activities will begin in April and continue to 31 December 2024.
+These activities and projects are voluntary and are designed to enhance each consortia's proposal. - Full proposals to be submitted online by 31 December 2024 - All proposals may be written in English, French, Spanish, or Portuguese.